A fairly placid cat, the affectionate and sweet Burmilla is easy to get along with and requires minimal care.

 The Burmilla is a cat that is very rounded.
 The head is round and the tips of the ears are round.
 The profile shows a "break," and the eyes are very slightly slanted.

 The coat of the Burmilla is short and soft.
 Because of the original pairing, the coat is also thick and dense.

 The Burmilla is a fairly placid cat.
-He tends to be an easy cat to get along with, requiring minimal care.
+She tends to be an easy cat to get along with, requiring minimal care.
 The Burmilla is affectionate and sweet and makes a good companion.

 Burmillas are good climbers and jumpers and should have cat trees and perches.
-The Burmilla is a sturdy, stocky cat and you might have to watch his weight carefully, particularly if he does not get enough exercise.
-Modify his nutrition if you need to do so.
+The Burmilla is a sturdy, stocky cat and you might have to watch her weight carefully, particularly if she does not get enough exercise.
+Modify her nutrition if you need to do so.

 The Burmilla must be brushed daily to remove the loose and dead hairs from the coat.
-The brushing can be incorporated with its playtime.
+The brushing can be incorporated with her playtime.